Translator and Language Detector APIs

 1. Return abortedDuringOperation.

-2. Let result be the result of detecting languages given input and stopProducing.
+2. Let result be the result of detecting languages given input, this’s input quota, and stopProducing.

 3. Queue a global task on the AI task source given this’s relevant global object to perform the following steps: